Pet registrations

 Follow the steps below to submit your pet registration using our online form.

-If unable to complete online forms, you are welcome to complete a printed application form at any of our Council Offices.
+If unable to complete online forms, you are welcome to request a printed application form at any of our Council Offices.

 Step one: Prepare your information.

-Have digital copies of evidence of desexing and microchipping with you.
+Have digital copies of evidence of desexing with you, and any paperwork for reduced fee categories.
+Make sure you have your microchip number - it should be on your adoption/purchase paperwork or can be provided by your vet.
 If you are entitled to a concession, have your pensioner number with you.

 Step two: Complete the online form.